jlstewart379/worm/README.md

 -------------------------
 > gem install worm

 Since worm is merely a Frank wrapper you must have a Frankified app to drive.
+After issuing the Frank commands

+> 'frank build'
+> 'frank launch'

-After issuing the Frank commands 'frank build' and 'frank launch' to launch you iOS application in the iOS simulator, open the terminal and start irb.
+to launch you iOS application in the iOS simulator, open the terminal and start irb.

 Type: